 For some years the name of Col Thomas Turner’s very large, multi-structured plantation, Walsingham, has vexed me.
 What did this name refer to?
 Queen Elizabeth’s spymaster, Francis Walsingham?
-The chapel in Eastern England known as Little Walsingham?
+The chapel in England known as Little Walsingham?
 Did this name somehow infer a vague notion of Thomas Turner’s religious inclinations or a boast of sorts that he was privy to high level secrets?
 Why not call it Turner’s Folly or Turner’s Hundreds or some such fancy moniker so fashionable in the day?
-If and when I ever get around to writing a book about my Colonial ancestor I had always thought that various people who molded William’s very being – friends, peers, benefactors – should leap from obscurity into the pages of his life’s account.
+Whenever I get around to writing a book about my Colonial ancestor I had always thought that various people who molded William’s very being – friends, peers, benefactors – should leap from obscurity into the pages of his life’s account.
 And foremost amongst the cast of characters to eventually grace this work would be Col Thomas Turner – Clerk of the Court for many of William’s working years, Burgess, Church Elder, and all around very wealthy and influential denizen of King George County, Virginia.
 Tracing T. Turner’s pedigree was, and is still, not an easy affair.
-Initially, in my sleuthing strategy, the name Walsingham was going to be the key which unlocked the door – and still may be as pertains Turner’s roots in England.
+Initially, in my sleuthing strategy, the name Walsingham was going to be the key which unlocked the door.
 And so I broke out the mini shovel and began digging into a very large mound of uncertainty.
-And in doing so I have unearthed some fascinating details which may solve more than one mystery … and open the door to others.
+And in doing so I have unearthed some fascinating details which may solve more than one mystery and open the door to others.

-Let’s start with some of Col Turner’s known marriage and family relations and see what happens.
+I decided to poke around T. Turner’s marriages as a starting point.
+This led me to consider the parents and known associates of the Taliaferros first.
 In this case I start with the will of Sarah Taliaferro, widow of Richard “the pirate” Taliaferro, found in Will Book 4 – Richmond County, Va.
 It so happens that Col Turner married 2 daughters of Richard Taliaferro, Martha and Sarah.
 So in looking at the widow’s will proved in Aug 1718 a couple of items caught my eye.
-One in particular, the first line which reads “son Richard money in the hands of Maj (Terrin) Trott of Bermudas”, I will expand upon here.
+One in particular, the first line which reads “son Richard money in the hands of Maj (Terrin) Trott of Bermudas”, of which I will expand upon here.
 The Major Trott referred to by the widow, Sarah, was none other than Perient Trott whose family was instrumental in the early history of Bermuda in several fascinating respects .
-Of which ample time to digress awaits another topic in this blog later … Let’s preface by saying that this Perient descended from Perient Trott of London who was a Director of the Somers Island Company and that Bermuda was originally known as the Somers Isles.
-Perient of London owned many parcels of land in the various “Tribes”, otherwise known as districts, throughout Bermuda.
-His son, Samuel, was later Attorney General of Bermuda and in the early 1660’s lived in a mansion house known as Walsingham.
+And it so happens that one Richard Taliaferro also had a hand in affairs nearby at Barbados.
+Getting back to the Trott angle let’s preface by saying that this Perient descended from Perient Trott of London who was a Director of the Somers Island Company and that Bermuda was originally known as the Somers Isles.
+Perient owned many parcels of land in the various “Tribes”, otherwise known as districts, throughout Bermuda.
+His son, Samuel, was later Attorney General of Bermuda (the same post held by Richard at Barbados) and in the early 1660’s lived in a mansion house known as Walsingham.
 Hmmm, what an interesting coincidence!
 In looking back at where this house name originated we find ourselves immersed in the very earliest history of Virginia and Bermuda.
-Boy do I love digging into these things … But how does this relate to Col Turner’s plantation in King George County and what is the actual link to the name Walsingham?
-Well, let’s dig a little deeper and see where this might go.
+But how does this relate to Col Turner’s plantation in King George County and what is the actual link to the name Walsingham?